 With Scribd, you create your publication with tools you already have and know how to use.
 Scribd can upload Word and PowerPoint files, but for best results you should first convert your document to PDF to insure formatting and fonts will remain as you designed them.

 The photo gallery below offers a look at the Scribd platform.
-Click on any image to view it full size.
-If you have tablet, you can install the free Scribd app [Android & iOS] for a most enjoyable reading experience.
+Click on any thumbnail images to view it full size.
+If you pay a visit to the Scribd site, make sure you stop by the Moultrie Creek page.